pdlfs/deltafs-vpic-preload/tools/README.md

 # preload-runner

-A simple `VPIC` particle I/O emulator using an `one-file-per-particle` model for performance testing on VPIC I/O.
+Preload-runner is a simple `VPIC` particle I/O emulator using an `one-file-per-particle` model for performance testing on VPIC I/O. One way to obtain and compile preload-runner, as well as all its software dependencies, is to use `deltafs-umbrella`, which is available here: https://github.com/pdlfs/umbrella.

+Once compiled (`make`) and installed (`make install`), preload-runner can be found at the install directory (`CMAKE_INSTALL_PREFIX/bin`) of deltafs-umbrella.

+## Direct VPIC I/O Run ##

-## Sample configuration for a direct VPIC I/O run without DeltaFS
+**Sample configuration for a direct VPIC I/O run without DeltaFS:**

 ```bash
 mpirun -np 2 \